visionify/visionai/docs/scenarios/hand-wash.md

 - Hand region detection: The system should be able to accurately detect the hand region in an image or video, which can be done using skin color segmentation or hand detection algorithms.

-- Real-time performance: The system should be able to operate in real-time, analyzing images or videos quickly and accurately to detect whether a person has used hand sanitizer or hand wash.
+- Real-time performance: The system should be able to operate in real-time, analyzing images or videos quickly and accurately to detect whether a person has missed hand wash or not.

 - Robustness: The system should be able to perform well under varying conditions, such as different lighting conditions, hand positions, or hand appearances due to age, skin color, or skin conditions.